Frequently Asked Questions

 Please be especially careful with Ethereum (ETH) and Binance Smart Chain (BSC) networks, as they both use exactly the same crypto address format.

-If you send or receive your funds on the wrong network (i. e. other than indicated by the light-blue sign), it's highly likely your funds will be lost and we will not be able to issue a refund.
+If you send or receive your funds on the wrong network (i. e. other than indicated by the light-blue sign), it's highly likely your coins will be lost and we will not be able to issue a refund.

 Can I buy cryptocurrencies with fiat currencies via SwapNow?